muratk3n/thirdwave/en/tweets/2019/week33.md

 ---

 Old McGyver says he doesn't like the new one.
 "They kill people left and right" saz he.
 Another militarized show.
-McG used to be about ingenuity, discovery, thinking on your feet.
-Very forager and Jesus-like.
-Now it's militarized Rome.

 *2019-8-14 17:12:58*